 The former Robertshaw facility was constructed between 1959 and 1960 on a 193-acre plot of land in New Stanton, Pennsylvania.
 The facility manufactured various controls for residential and commercial appliances including electric and gas thermostats for ranges and water heaters, pressure switches and regulators, valves, timers, sensors, and other miscellaneous components.
 The facility has been operated by Siebe Appliance Controls and is currently owned by Invensys Appliance Controls, who purchased the facility from Robertshaw in 2000.
 Appliance control manufacturing operations have been inactive since January 2000.
 Westinghouse currently leases a majority of the facility and has occupied a portion of it since 2000.

 Primary contaminants at the facility include chlorinated volatile organic compounds including trichloroethene and trichloroethane and their degradation products, in addition to tetrachloroethene and mercury.
-Groundwater, soil, and sediment are known to be contaminated; exposure to these media at the facility could result in elevated risk to potential receptors.
-Exposure to these media outside of the facility is not expected to result in elevated risk levels, particularly since groundwater is not used as a drinking water source in the vicinity of the facility.
+Groundwater, soil, and sediment at the facility are known to be contaminated; however, exposures to these media are limited to intrusive activities typically conducted by personnel using appropriate protective measures.
+Groundwater is not used as a drinking water source in the vicinity of the facility.
 The potential for vapor intrusion into facility buildings is currently mitigated through the use of the soil vapor extraction system.

 - Some of the site’s key documents of interest are accessible below:

 - Environmental Indicator Determination - Human Exposures [ 8 pp, 163 KB, About PDF]

 - Environmental Indicator Determination - Groundwater Migration[ 8 pp, 3163 KB, About PDF]

 - Documents and reports regarding this facility also can be reviewed in person at these locations: